-DFF also wants to support a balanced development of management resources for both genders at Danish research institutions and would like to see this taken into consideration in applications to DFF.
-Therefore, DFF recommends that applications as far as possible demonstrate an approach to scientific practice that can act as an incubator for professional diversity and equal opportunities for male and female researchers.
-For applications seeking support for research groups or similar collaborative projects, the applicant should in the application account for his/her considerations for the gender make-up of the research group or collaborative team.
-A statement of this is a requirement, but the actual gender make-up of the group will not factor into the assessment of the application.
+DFF also strives to support a balanced development of management resources for both genders at Danish research institutions and would like to see this taken into consideration in applications to DFF.
+Therefore, DFF recommends that applications demonstrate, to the extent possible, an approach to scientific practice that can act as an incubator for professional diversity and equal opportunities for male and female researchers.
+For applications seeking support for research groups or similar collaborative projects, the applicant should account for his/her considerations for the gender make-up of the research group or collaborative team in the project application.
+Such a statement is a requirement, but the actual gender make-up of the group will not factor into the assessment of the application.
 The required statement has been introduced to ensure the applicant's focus on contributing to equal opportunities for men and women in research.